Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 Unless there's another possibility.

-Call timeout, get your new quarterback some reps in the system, let him call some plays.
+Call timeout, get your new quarterback some reps in the system.

-This could have been at work here too.
+This could have been at work here, too.

-But most coaches never gonna risk injury.
+But most coaches, nobody's going to risk injury.

-33 to 3 in the last two minutes.
+The game's over, 33 to 3 in the last two minutes.

 There's nothing that can happen here.